It's not only the criminals who need all the help in the world.

-This article is about stress that leads to disorders of the brain that can barely be controlled when the need for a wrong-headed action seems to be the only recourse.
+RCMP Officer Sandboe's Post Traumatic Stress Disorder (PTSD) excuse when it was used in the defence of his actions during the court hearings into why he laid such a beating, was used to explain why a video-taped and recorded drubbing on Andrew Clyburn exists.
+The more the stress the more it leads to disorders of the brain that can barely be controlled, even to the point where the need for a wrong-headed action seems to be the only recourse.
 It's not that Desmond Sandboe spent nine years in a police career waiting for a chance to be on camera beating a guy in a police cell.

-PTSD is a fact of life and it gets out of control under certain circumstances.
-This disorder may be prevalent in police work, and if it isn't, it should be.
+PTSD is a fact of life that gets out of control under certain circumstances.
+This disorder may be prevalent in police work, and if it isn't, perhaps it should be.
 Police officers face a line of duty that adds immense stress to their lives.
-Divorce, suicide, and explosions (like Sandboe's), these are symptomatic of the stress of the job.
-The fact is, who else deals face-to-face (and sometimes first) with the terrible things humans do to each other?
+Divorce, suicide, and explosions (like Sandboe's), are symptoms of the stress of the job.
+The fact is, who deals face-to-face (and sometimes first) with terrible things humans do to each other?

 Yes stress is a killer.
-It is the court-expressed reason for Sandboe's insane burst of rage upon Clyburn, and in light of the diagnosis of PTSD, there can be no reason for Sandboe to be dismissed.
+It is the legal reason for Sandboe's insane burst of rage upon Clyburn, and in light of the diagnosis of PTSD, there can be no reason for Sandboe to be dismissed.
 What cannot be dismissed, in the treatment of this officer, and any officer, is the way PTSD occurs.
-It is often cumulative.
+It is cumulative.
 It can be the outcome of prior history with high stress encounters.
-One incident in the Sandboe case, in particular, speaks to the accumulation of stress starting well prior to the Clyburn incident.
-Sandboe had a terribly high stress encounter with a serving but off-duty Edmonton Police Service officer in 2003.
-Comes sometime later that it was partly his duty to deal with the aftermath of the killing frenzy in Mayerthorpe, Alberta, conducted by James Roszko.
+One incident in the Sandboe case, in particular, speaks to the accumulation of stress beginning well prior to the Clyburn incident.
+The record shows that Sandboe had a high stress encounter with a serving but off-duty Edmonton Police Service officer in 2003.
+Sometime later it was part of Sandboe's duty to deal with the aftermath of a killing frenzy in Mayerthorpe, Alberta, conducted by James Roszko.

 PTSD is deadly in every sense of the word.
-It will occur from close encounters with death that cannot be erased from the mind, and these encounters accumulate to create greater disorder.
-PTSD requires empathy, for people who have severe forms of the disorder often describe life being rather unlivable without a distinct purpose, meanwhile the disorder causes much dissembling of a person's character, via things like dissociation, explosive rage, amnesia, flashbacks, and deep contemplations of suicide (ideation) or paranoia.
+It occurs from close encounters with death that cannot be erased from the mind, and these encounters accumulate to create greater disorder.
+PTSD requires empathy for people who have severe forms of the disorder who often describe life being rather unliveable without a distinct purpose, meanwhile the disorder causes much dissembling of a person's character, via things like dissociation, explosive rage, amnesia, flashbacks, and deep contemplations of suicide (ideation) or paranoia.

-It was not his dedication or commitment to duty that was in question, because frankly, he showed a form of restraint when Clyburn's head came up to the wall, and perhaps the video showed Sandboe realized he was way out of control at that instant, when he had a moment of clarity that saw himself putting Clyburn's head into a different state of matter.
+It was not his dedication or commitment to duty that was in question, because frankly, he showed a form of restraint when Clyburn's head came up to the wall, and perhaps the video showed Sandboe realizing that he was out of control in that instant, when he had a moment of clarity and saw himself putting Clyburn's head into a different state of matter.

 Taking Sandboe out of police work might have been the worst thing the RCMP could do to the man.
 "I've been painted as a monster; I've been painted as a bully," he told media after his sentencing to six months house arrest.
 "It's been horrible stress, depression, anxiety, humiliation.
 It breaks you down."

 Clyburn for his part rightly pointed out that Sandboe should have been on leave and in treatment since he was in that condition.
-Even he must have realized that police see things and experience the living nightmares that so few are forced to go through.
-Lest we forget, it was Sandboe's chums in the body count of officers in Roszko's insanity, and cops are under threat at all times anyway, people wanting to kill them at any moment, and cops may be called upon to kill, at any moment, and that's the last thing anybody wants to do unless they are people who belong in other kinds of uniforms.
+Lest we forget, it was Sandboe's chums in the body count of officers in James Roszko's insanity.
+Cops are under threat at all times, people wanting to kill them at any moment, and cops may be called upon to kill, at any moment, and kill is the last thing anybody wants to do unless they are people who belong in other kinds of uniforms.
 No doubt cops get stress, and some probably get addicted to it.
 It's only natural that they would live with high adrenaline levels and learn to cope with it.
 They also need help when it goes too far.